borosorus/CygnusDAO-audit/README.md

 ## Roles and privileges

 #### *Cygnus Admin*
-    Abilities:
+* Abilities:
     - Set router extensions
     - Deploy orbiters and board shuttles
     - Kill Orbiters
     - Manage DAO Reserves address
     - Set Cygnus Pillars
     - Set Cygnus Altair (Router)
     - Set Cygnus X1 Vault
     - Sweep tokens of most contracts (except for underlyings)
     - Set parameters of each shuttle
     - Set harvester of each shuttle

-    Threats:

-        A malicious Cygnus admin could have access to most protocol funds and user funds allowed to the router.
+**A malicious Cygnus admin could have access to most protocol funds and user funds allowed to the router.**

 ## Findings